 Definitively, the line focuses on a multidisciplinary spirit, thus promoting the relationship with other schools of our university and abroad, both nationally and internationally.

 - Analysis of data

 - Computational Statistics

-Data Science is a new paradigm and potentially one of the most significant advances of the early 21st century.
-The field of data science has emerged due to the intersection of several sciences, including: mathematics, statistics, data engineering, pattern recognition and learning, advanced computing, uncertainty modeling and visualization, data storage and high-performance computation with the goal of extracting insights from data and creating new products from the data.
+Data Science is a new paradigm, potentially one of the most significant advances of the early 21st century.
+The field of Data Science has emerged due to the intersection of several Sciences, including: mathematics, statistics, data engineering, pattern recognition and learning, advanced computing, uncertainty modeling and visualization, data storage and the high-performance computation with the goal of extracting insights from data and creating new products from the data.
 In today’s world, there is no doubt that a data scientist is among the most sought after experts due to the nature of their jobs.